 - Taylor Mandelbaum: Assessing the Spread/Error Relationship for East Coast Winter Cyclones

 The labs of Drs.
 Jackie Collier, Anne McElroy, Nicholas Fisher, Brian Colle and Dianna Padilla hosted Simons Summer Research Fellows.
 Established in 1984 as an outreach program for local high school students, Simons Fellows are matched with Stony Brook faculty mentors, join a research group or team, and assume responsibility for a project.
 The Simons Fellows conclude their apprenticeship by producing a written research abstract and a research poster.
 The poster presentations were on August 7 in the Charles B. Wang Center.

-Kylen Bao, from John P. Stevens High School, presented his work on “Inactivation of a Proteorhodopsin-like Gene in Aurantiochytrium by Double Homologous Recombination.”
-He was mentored by Dr. Jackie Collier and graduate students in her lab.
+A student from John P. Stevens High School, presented their work on “Inactivation of a Proteorhodopsin-like Gene in Aurantiochytrium by Double Homologous Recombination.”
+The student was mentored by Dr. Jackie Collier and graduate students in her lab.